Russ Harvey Consulting - Computer and Internet Services

 Rebuilding Pages

 To remedy this, pages are rewritten to flow better and be more consistent.
 Sometimes that means moving or removing content, updating or replacing links.
+When a page has too much content, it is split off into two or more pages.

 Each time such a change is made, the site's resource index page is updated to reflect the changing nature of the site content.
+Content and internal links need to be revised and broken links repaired.

 Legacy Resources